rigofunc/NPOI.Extension/README.md

 The first features will be very useful for English not their mother language developers.

 # IMPORTAMT
-1. The repo fork from my [NPOI.Extension](https://github.com/xyting/NPOI.Extension), and remove all the attributes based features, and will only support `Fluent API`.
+1. The repo fork from my [NPOI.Extension](https://github.com/xyting/NPOI.Extension), and remove all the attributes based features (but can be extended, see following demo), and will only support `Fluent API`.
 2. All the issues found in [NPOI.Extension](https://github.com/xyting/NPOI.Extension) will be and only be fixed by [FluentExcel](https://github.com/Arch/FluentExcel), so, please update your codes use `FluentExcel`.

 # Overview